Mahmoudz/awesome-topics/README.md

 # Contributing

-We highly appreciate your contributions.
-Check our [Contributing Guide](.github/CONTRIBUTING.md).
+We need your contribution.
+Plesse check our [Contributing Guide](.github/CONTRIBUTING.md).

 # License